lw8192/Red-Team-Dev/Python/Coding_Interview.md

 Set: must have unique items

      myset = {"a", "b", "c"}   #can be ints, strings or mixed types
-Tuple:
+Tuple: can't be modified (immutable)

     zip_tuple = zip(list_1, list2)    #take 2 iertables, put them together in a tuple, and returns
     #output     [('list 1 item 0', 'list 2 item 0'), ('list 2 item 1', 'list 2 item 1')] etc
-## Object Oriented Programming Concepts
+## Python Programming Concepts
 OOP - group variables and methods, model and group complex data in a reusable way.
 This allows us to structure software into reusable blueprints (classes).
+Dynamically typed language: data types are checked during execution.
+Scope: block of code for each object, use objects without any prefix.
+Ie local scope - scope of a function.
 Leverage existing structs (inheritance).
 Enable class specific behavior (polymorphism).  (encapsulation).
 Extendible and modular (overloading).
 Classes: creates a format / outline that can be used to create a object with assigned values and properties.
 Class data = attribute, class functions = methods.
 Instantiation: creating an instance of a class.
 Ie - class car, creating bobs_car with color blue and year 2010